 All of the jackets we tested would work well for hiking and peak bagging.
-Our recommendations, then, would be to focus on the highest ranked products or the ones we gave awards to.
-While the rest of the jackets in our review are also totally appropriate for hiking or peak bagging, our test results have shown that the ones recommended here are the best, so why not stick to them?
+Our recommendation is to focus on the highest ranked products or the ones we gave awards to.
+While the rest of the jackets in our review are also totally appropriate for hiking or peak bagging, our test results have shown that the ones recommended here are the best, so why not stick to them?Backpacking

-When the air is calm we typically skin up in only an underlayer, utilizing a shell exclusively for the descent.
-And if the wind is howling, as it often is, then a wind breaker shell can often be more comfortable than a hardshell due to its ability to breathe easier.
-Similarly, on spring ski days we find that it is usually perfectly sunny and borderline hot, where the only protection we need from a shell, if any, is from the wind.
-Granted, if it is a powder day, storming at all, or likely to storm, we would always choose a hardshell first, but for the majority of the ski days in a season in places like the Sierras or Colorado, a wind breaker is enough.
+When the air is calm we typically skin up in only an underlayer, and utilize a shell jacket exclusively for the descent.
+But if the wind is howling, as it often does in the mountains, then a windbreaker shell can often be more comfortable than a hard shell due to its ability to breathe easier.
+Similarly on sunny, spring days where the weather seems borderline hot, we find that we only need a shell for protection from the wind.
+Granted if it is a powder day, storming at all, or likely to storm, we would always choose a hardshell first.
+But for the majority of the ski days out of the season in places like the Sierras or Colorado, a windbreaker is enough.

 Many of these jackets strike the perfect balance of wind resistance and breathability for highly aerobic activities like ski touring.
 Features like adjustable hoods, elastic cuffs, and accessible pockets make them easy to use in this context.
 A